morinoko/find-recipe-cli-app/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/morinoko/find_recipe.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Or if you have some feature ideas, let me know and I'll see what I can do :) This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License